Bill Clinton reveals he blames himself for Russian invasion of Ukraine

+Bill Clinton reveals regret over Russia-Ukraine deal that saw Kyiv give up nuclear weapons

-Former US president said he knew in 1994 that Vladimir Putin ‘did not support’ the agreement for Russia to respect Ukraine’s sovereignty
+Former US president said he knew that Vladimir Putin ‘did not support’ the 1994 agreement for Russia to respect Ukraine’s sovereignty

 Related video: Aerial footage of Ukrainian forces destroying Russian storage site near Bakhmut

-Former President Bill Clinton revealed his regrets over pressuring nuclear disarmament on Ukraine during his presidency in 1994.
+Former President Bill Clinton has revealed misgivings over his role in pressing Ukraine to accept nuclear disarmament during his presidency in 1994.

-Mr Clinton released spoke to Irish news service RTÉ on Tuesday, and said he felt a "personal stake" in Ukraine's fate as it struggles to fend off an invasion from Russia under Vladimir Putin.
+Mr Clinton spoke to Irish news service RTÉ on Tuesday, and said he felt a "personal stake" in Ukraine's fate as it struggles to fend off an invasion from Russia under Vladimir Putin.

-He revealed that he did not think Russia would have invaded Ukraine in 2014 and again in 2022 if they still were armed with nuclear weapons.
+He revealed that he did not think Russia would have invaded Ukraine in 2014 and again in 2022 if Kyiv was still armed with nuclear weapons.

 "I feel a personal stake because I got them [Ukraine] to agree to give up their nuclear weapons," Mr Clinton said.
 "And none of them believe that Russia would have pulled this stunt if Ukraine still had their weapons."

-Mr Clinton was the US president during high-stakes negotiations in 1994, which included former Russian president Boris Yeltsin and former Ukrainian president Leonid Kravchuk.
+Mr Clinton was the US president during high-stakes negotiations in 1994, which included then-Russian and Ukrainian presidents Boris Yeltsin and Leonid Kravchuk.
 The aims of the meeting were to remove the nuclear weapons stationed in Ukraine following the fall of the Soviet Union.
-It resulted in the Trilateral Statement, which traded Ukraine's weapons for security assurances.
+It resulted in the Trilateral Statement, which in part traded Ukraine's nuclear weapons for security assurances.
 Ukraine agreed to the disarmament in the Budapest Memorandum later that year.

-The deal also included an agreement that Russia would respect Ukraine's borders and right to self-rule, which Mr Clinton admitted was shortsighted, as Russia violated that agreement in 2014 and again in its most recent invasion.
+The deal also included an agreement that Russia would respect Ukraine's borders and right to self-rule, which Mr Clinton said he now felt was shortsighted, as Russia violated that agreement in 2014 and again in its most recent invasion.

 "I knew that President Putin did not support the agreement President Yeltsin made never to interfere with Ukraine's territorial boundaries — an agreement he made because he wanted Ukraine to give up their nuclear weapons," Mr Clinton said.
 "They were afraid to give them up because they thought that's the only thing that protected them from an expansionist Russia."

-In February 2022, Ukrainian MP Oleksiy Goncharenko told Fox News that "Ukraine is the only nation in human history which gave up the nuclear arsenal, the third biggest in the world in 1994."

-He complained that the assurances Ukraine was given in 1994 were not honoured by the rest of the world.
+In February 2022, Ukrainian MP Oleksiy Goncharenko told Fox News that the assurances Ukraine was given in 1994 over giving up its nuclear weapons were not honoured by the rest of the world.

 "Where are these guarantees?
 Now we are bombed and killed," he said.